Studying in Canada: a complete guide for francophone families

 This is the point most families are unaware of.
 Since 2015, an agreement between France and Quebec grants French students at the Bachelor’s level tuition fees aligned with out-of-province Canadian rates instead of full international rates.
 Concretely:

 The degree itself is identical.
-A French student doing a Bachelor’s at UdeM or Laval pays ~€6,500 per year instead of ~€17,000, with no strings attached.
+A French student doing a Bachelor’s at UdeM or Laval pays ~€6,500 per year instead of ~€17,000, subject to meeting eligibility requirements.
 It’s one of the best value-for-money international study options in the world, and very few French families know about it.

 b.
 The French language is an asset, not an obstacle

-The francophone universities of Quebec (UdeM, Laval, UQAM, Université de Sherbrooke, etc.) welcome French students without a language test, with a programme entirely in French.
+The francophone universities of Quebec (UdeM, Laval, UQAM, Université de Sherbrooke, etc.) generally do not require a language test for French Baccalaureate holders, with a programme entirely in French.
 This is rare internationally.
 Usually, studying abroad means learning a new language of instruction.
-In Quebec, you can step straight into class, no IELTS, no TOEFL.
+In Quebec, you can step straight into class.

 c.
 The academic quality is real